scrive/scrive-apidocs/source/index.html.md

 credentials.
-A user can create personal access credentials in the [Scrive Account Section](https://scrive.com/account#api-dashboard) through the web interface, or using a dedicated API call.
+A user can create personal access credentials in the [Scrive Account Section](https://scrive.com/account#api-dashboard) through the web interface, or using a dedicated API call, as described in the right column.

-**TODO** Document this dedicated call!

 Only one personal token is available per user.
 Such credentials can be used instead of OAuth client and token credentials